nPhil01/mct/README.md

 # mct
-A possibility to manage and compare your coropleth maps from all over the world
+A possibility to compare your coropleth maps